Regine Olsen

 Regine Schlegel (née Olsen; 23 January 1822 – 18 March 1904) was a Danish woman who was engaged to the philosopher and theologian Søren Kierkegaard from September 1840 to October 1841.
-Olsen's relationship with Kierkegaard exerted a crucial influence over his intellectual development, philosophy and theology, and the legacy of their engagement figures prominently in his writings with all of his works except one dedicated to her and crediting her as a reason as to why he became a writer.

 Biography

 Early years and engagement to Kierkegaard

 Olsen was born on 23 January 1822 in Frederiksberg, a district of Copenhagen, Denmark.
-Her parents were Terklid Olsen, councilor of state and department head in the Finance Ministry, and Regine Ferderikke Malling Olsen.
+Her parents were Terkild Olsen, councilor of state and department head in the Finance Ministry, and Regine Frederikke Malling Olsen.
 Her family home was located in Børsgade, near Knippelsbro.
 Growing up, she would paint miniatures.
 She first met Kierkegaard on a spring day in 1837 while visiting the home of Mrs Catrine Rørdam when she was 15 and he 24.
 Olsen later recalled that upon this first meeting Kierkegaard had made "a very strong impression" upon her and a friend recalled Olsen being enraptured by the words and way in which Kierkegaard spoke.
 A mutual infatuation developed between the two while Olsen was being tutored by Johan Frederik Schlegel, her future husband.

 They would then meet again at a gathering held by Lyngbye.
 By this point Olsen had made a strong impression on Kierkegaard, who would describe her in letters as pure, blissful and with a halo around her head.
 Kierkegaard began to pursue her over a long period of time, ingratiating himself first as a friend and later attempting to court her.